ouzi-dev/credstash-operator/README.md

       table: credential-store
       # version: the version of the secret in credstash for the provided key (Optional.Defaults to the latest version)
       version: 1
+  # type: the type of the resulting kubernetes secret (Optional.
+Defaults to Opaque)
+  type: Opaque
 ```

 To see the credstash secrets in the cluster, just run: